GIGABOOST.AI

 • Closing Signal: Path to Liquidity (IPO or M&A readiness)

-• According to NVCA's latest reports, late-stage deals are now requiring 10-year pro-forma projections and deep "moat" audits.
+• According to NVCA's latest reports, late-stage deals now require 10-year pro-forma projections and deep "moat" audits.
 At this level, your data room must be institutional-grade before the first partner meeting.

 How Can You Cut Your Fundraising Timeline in Half?